-USCIS U.S. Citizenship and Immigration Services may require certain qualified aliens who are admitted as a permanent resident alien to have a sponsor sign an affidavit of support to ensure the immigrant does not become a public charge.
-For some sponsored qualified aliens, if the sponsor makes income available to the alien, the sponsor's income can be counted or "deemed" to be available to the sponsored alien when determining W-2 Wisconsin Works financial eligibility for that alien.
+USCIS U.S. Citizenship and Immigration Services may require certain qualified aliens who are admitted as a permanent resident alien to have a sponsor A sponsor is a person who, or any public or private agency or organization that, executes an affidavit of support or similar agreement for an alien to ensure the alien does not become a public charge.
+The agreement is a condition of the alien's entry into the U.S. sign an affidavit of support to ensure the immigrant does not become a public charge.
+For some sponsored qualified aliens, if the sponsor makes income available to the alien, the sponsor's income can be counted or "r;deemed" to be available to the sponsored alien when determining W-2 Wisconsin Works financial eligibility for that alien.

 Certain groups of aliens typically have both an agency sponsor and an individual sponsor such as a church or family member.
-However, these individuals and agency "sponsors" do not meet the USCIS definition of a sponsor because neither the agency nor individual sponsor have a legal obligation to provide financial support beyond the first month in the United States and they do not have to ensure that the alien does not become a public charge.
+However, these individuals and agency "r;sponsors" do not meet the USCIS definition of a sponsor because neither the agency nor individual sponsor have a legal obligation to provide financial support beyond the first month in the United States and they do not have to ensure that the alien does not become a public charge.